automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 ### 4.2 License Prohibitions
 *Customer* may not:

-(i) use *The Software* to provide commercial time sharing, outsourceing, or service bureau service to entities other than the *Customer* and its *Affiliates*;
+1. Use *The Software* to provide commercial time sharing, outsourceing, or service bureau service to entities other than the *Customer* and its *Affiliates*;
-(ii) Use or access *The Software* to develop a product or service that is competitive with *Provider* products or engage in competative analysis or benchmarking;
+2. Use or access *The Software* to develop a product or service that is competitive with *Provider* products or engage in competative analysis or benchmarking;
-(iii)  transfer, distribute, resell, lease, license, or assign *The Software* or otherwise *The Software* on a standalone basis;
+3. Transfer, distribute, resell, lease, license, or assign *The Software* or otherwise *The Software* on a standalone basis;
-(iv) otherwise use *The Software* outside the scope expresssly permitted hereunder and in the *"No Charge License"* class of service *Order Form*
+4. Otherwise use *The Software* outside the scope expresssly permitted hereunder and in the *"No Charge License"* class of service *Order Form*

 ### 4.3 Free Usage Limitations
 *No Charge Licenses* usage limitations are specified on the *"No Charge Licenses"* *Order Form*.
 If a *Customer* exceeds the Usage Limitation for a *No Charge License*, then *Customer* will be responsible for all Fees due for such exceeded Use.  *Provider* may at any time upon 180 days notice change the Usage Limitations applicable under a *No Charge License* or completely discontinue the availability of *No Charge Licenses*, in the *Provider's* discretion.